 Paul’s instructions bring us back to the presence of God.
 In our communion with God and our right thoughts of God we experience the peace of God while walking hand in hand with the God of peace.

 Checking Our Hearts

 Everyone will experience anxiety, some at higher levels than others.
 Anxiety comes from outside pressure, but we can create additional anxiety by pursuing the wrong things.
 Jesus and Paul call us to consistently assess the pursuits of our heart.
-It is so easy to get off track and to pursue the values of our culture rather than the virtues of God.
-But God offers incredible gifts to His children!
+It's so easy to get off track and to pursue the values of our culture rather than the virtues of God.
+But God offers incredible gifts to his children!
 Peace, joy and contentment can be truly experienced in the here and now and will be fully experienced forever in the very presence of God.